 - 1. HEBREW THEOLOGICAL COLLEGE WEB SITES Notices may be posted on the main Hebrew Theological College website, www.HTC.edu.
 The website will be updated with information throughout the duration of any serious incident. - 2.
-CAMPUS EMERGENCY INFORMATION LINE, 1-88-Touro-911 (1-888-621-6911).
-Students and employees may call the Campus Emergency Information line for updated information about serious or ongoing threats to the campus community. - 3.
+CAMPUS EMERGENCY INFORMATION LINE, 888-687-6911.
+Students and employees may call the Campus Emergency Information line to report any danger, serious or ongoing threats to the campus community. - 3.
 HEBREW THEOLOGICAL COLLEGE MASS E-MAIL During regular business hours, 9:00am-5:30pm, an "urgent" mass e-mail will be sent to all HTC.edu email addresses.
 The message will provide instructions to follow during the incident, or direct individuals to the main